 The AARP® Credit Card has a charitable component to it.
 In 2016, Chase will donate $0.10 for each purchase made at a restaurant with the card to the AARP Foundation, in support of Drive To End Hunger.
 The initiative tries to combat hunger among individuals who are 50+ years old.
 They sponsor local community programs that help educate the elderly about supplemental meal assistance programs.

 For this current year, Chase has pledged to give up to $1.1 million towards the charity.

 How Does The AARP® Credit Card Compare To Other Credit Cards?

 We looked at how the AARP® Credit Card preformed when compared to other leading credit cards.
 You should read through this section to get a better sense of where the AARP® Credit Card shines and where it falls short.

-The Citi® Double Cash Card is a great option for users looking for good rewards on all-around spending.
-With the card, you get 1% back on all purchases, and then another 1% when those purchases are paid off.
+The Citi® Double Cash Card – 18 month BT offer is a great option for users looking for good rewards on all-around spending.
+With the card, you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 For the AARP® Credit Card to beat that offer, dining out and gas need to make up more than 50% of your total credit card spending.
-Otherwise, the rewards you earn will average out to something lower than what the Citi® Double Cash Card can provide.
+Otherwise, the rewards you earn will average out to something lower than what the Citi® Double Cash Card – 18 month BT offer can provide.

-One downside of the Citi® Double Cash Card is the lack of a signing bonus.
+One downside of the Citi® Double Cash Card – 18 month BT offer is the lack of a signing bonus.
 If you’re the type of person to get a credit card just once in a while, this shouldn’t matter.
 In the end, the card with the better long-term returns should be the one you choose.

 AARP® Credit Card vs Chase Sapphire Preferred® Card